maria-ines-silva/my_portfolio/README.md

 ### Publications

-Silva, Maria Inês and Martins, Rui and Sequeira, Vera and Silva, Dina and Farias, Inês and Assis, Carlos A. and Gordo, Leonel Serrano and Vieira, Ana Rita, Struggling with Fish Age: A Comparative Analysis of Otolith Preparation Techniques to Unravel Age and Growth of Boarfish, Capros Aper (Linnaeus, 1758).
+Struggling with Fish Age: A Comparative Analysis of Otolith Preparation Techniques to Unravel Age and Growth of Boarfish, Capros Aper (Linnaeus, 1758). _Silva, Maria Inês and Martins, Rui and Sequeira, Vera and Silva, Dina and Farias, Inês and Assis, Carlos A. and Gordo, Leonel Serrano and Vieira, Ana Rita_.
 Available at [https://www.nature.com/articles/s41598-024-71209-5](https://www.nature.com/articles/s41598-024-71209-5)

+> **Stay tuned—there’s more science in the pipeline!**

 ### Conference communications